conan-io/conan-io.github.io/_posts/2026-01-20-Libtorch-Available-In-Conancenter.markdown

 You can follow along by cloning the contents of the regression folder in https://github.com/pytorch/examples/tree/main/cpp/regression.

-Once we have this, with modern Conan integrations, using libtorch is as easy as adding a conanfile to your project, with contents that look something like:
+Once we have this, with modern Conan integrations, using libtorch is as easy as adding a ``conanfile.txt`` to your project, with contents that look something like: